-442. Declarations of contravention in respect of duties
+441. Declarations of contravention in respect of duties

-- (a) Subject to this section, if the Court is satisfied on the basis of probabilities that a person has contravened a provision of this Law, it may, as an alternative to any penalty which may be imposed under section 190: - (i) make a declaration of contravention under this section; and - (ii) make a penalty order under section 443; or - (iii) make a compensation order under section 444. - (b) The Registrar may apply for a declaration of contravention, penalty order or a compensation order. - (c) If a declaration of contravention is made under sub-section (a), the company may apply for a compensation order if the Registrar has not done so under sub-section (b). - (d) Proceedings for a declaration of contravention, penalty order or a compensation order may be started no later than six years after the contravention.

-- (e) The Court must apply the rules of evidence and procedure for civil matters when hearing proceedings for a declaration of contravention, penalty order or a compensation order, as provided by, and subject to, the applicable law. - (f) The Court must not make a for a declaration of contravention, penalty order or a compensation order against a person if the person has been convicted of an offence constituted by the conduct that is substantially the same as the conduct constituting the contravention.
+- (a) The Registrar may apply for a declaration of contravention, penalty order or a compensation order. - (b) Subject to this section, if the Court is satisfied on the basis of probabilities that a person has contravened a provision of this Law, it may, as an alternative to any penalty which may be imposed under section 190: - (i) make a declaration of contravention under this section; and - (ii) make a penalty order under section 442; or - (iii) make a compensation order under section 443. - (c) If a declaration of contravention is made under sub-section (b), the company may apply for a compensation order if the Registrar has not done so under sub-section (a). - (d) Proceedings for a declaration of contravention, penalty order or a compensation order may be started no later than six years after the contravention. - (e) The Court must apply the rules of evidence and procedure for civil matters when hearing proceedings for a declaration of contravention, penalty order or a compensation order, as provided by, and subject to, the applicable law. - (f) The Court must not make a for a declaration of contravention, penalty order or a compensation order against a person if the person has been convicted of an offence constituted by the conduct that is substantially the same as the conduct constituting the contravention.

-443. Penalty orders
+442. Penalty orders

-- (a) A Court may order a person to pay to the budget of the Union a pecuniary penalty of 10,000,000 kyats if: - (i) a declaration of contravention by the person has been made under section 442; and - (ii) the contravention: - (A) materially prejudices the interests of the company or its members; or - (B) materially prejudices the company's ability to pay its creditors. - (b) The penalty is a civil debt payable to the Registrar on the Union's behalf.
+- (a) A Court may order a person to pay to the budget of the Union a pecuniary penalty of 10,000,000 kyats if: - (i) a declaration of contravention by the person has been made under section 441; and - (ii) the contravention: - (A) materially prejudices the interests of the company or its members; or - (B) materially prejudices the company's ability to pay its creditors. - (b) The penalty is a civil debt payable to the Registrar on the Union's behalf.
 The Registrar may enforce the order as if it were an order made in civil proceedings against the person to recover a debt due by the person.

-444. Compensation orders
+443. Compensation orders

-- (a) If a penalty order has not been applied for or made under section 443, the Court may order a person to compensate a company for damage suffered by the company if: - (i) a declaration of contravention by the person has been made under section 442; and - (ii) the damage resulted from the contravention. - (b) The order must specify the amount of the compensation. - (c) In determining the damage suffered by the company for the purposes of making a compensation order, the Court may have regard to profits made by any person resulting from the contravention or the offence. - (d) A compensation order may be enforced as if it were a judgment of the Court.
+- (a) If a penalty order has not been applied for or made under section 442, the Court may order a person to compensate a company for damage suffered by the company if: - (i) a declaration of contravention by the person has been made under section 441; and - (ii) the damage resulted from the contravention. - (b) The order must specify the amount of the compensation. - (c) In determining the damage suffered by the company for the purposes of making a compensation order, the Court may have regard to profits made by any person resulting from the contravention or the offence. - (d) A compensation order may be enforced as if it were a judgment of the Court.

-445. Prohibition orders
+444. Prohibition orders